meyskens/linux-itf/src/kubernetes/resources/README.md

 ### MySQL

-Let's start by our database!
+Let's start with our database!
 By looking at [artifacthub.io/packages/helm/bitnami/mysql](https://artifacthub.io/packages/helm/bitnami/mysql]) we learn a lot of options we can use to configure this.
 We can write our own `values.yaml` file to set all these but using `--set` for now is shorter.

 :::tip